greim/freeloader/README.markdown

 Using this latter approach would add a new event handler to the window object for each bound element.
 If these handlers weren't removed manually, then they'd accumulate and tie up system resources, causing memory leaks and unnecessary CPU load, long after they had disappeared from the user's view.
 Freeloader's messaging system avoids this issue.

-### Examples of messagable events
+### Examples of global events that controllers might be interested in:

- * Window resize events
+ * Window resize
- * Orientation change events on mobile devices
+ * Orientation change on mobile devices
- * Cross-window communication events
+ * Cross-window communications
- * Incoming events from websockets
+ * Incoming communications over websockets
- * Local storage events
+ * Local storage updates
- * History API events
+ * History API pops and pushes
- * Page visibility change events
+ * Page visibility change
- * Any DOM event handled on `document.documentElement`
+ * Off-element clicks to close a dialog

 ## Usage `freeloader.navigate(url, options)`

-Navigate to a new page without refreshing the page.
-Uses history API and ajax fetch.
+Navigate to a new page without refreshing the page using ajax and history API.
 The options object looks like this:

     freeloader.navigate('page.html', {
-        from: string                // DOM selector for which part of new page to insert default: 'body'
+        from: string                // selects which part of new page to extract and insert into existing page. default: 'body'
-        to: string                  // DOM selector for which part of existing page to update default: 'body'
+        to: string                  // selects which part of existing page to receive new content. default: 'body'
         mode: string                // determines how to update the page
-                                    //     "replace"         - from replaces to[0].
+                                    //     "replace"         - $(from) replaces $(to).
-                                    //     "replaceChildren" - from[0]'s children replace to[0]'s children.
+                                    //     "replaceChildren" - $(from)'s children replace $(to)'s children.
-                                    //     "inject"          - from replaces to[0]'s children.
+                                    //     "inject"          - $(from) replaces $(to)'s children.
-                                    //     "append"          - from is inserted after to[0]'s children.'
+                                    //     "append"          - $(from) is inserted after $(to)'s children.'
-                                    //     "prepend"         - from is inserted before to[0]'s children.
+                                    //     "prepend"         - $(from) is inserted before $(to)'s children.
                                     // default: 'replace'
         scrollToTop: boolean        // whether to scroll to top. default: true
         updateTitle: boolean        // whether to update document.title. default: true